 Common Risks

-Pickpockets in Cusco are the most common issue, especially in busy areas like the Plaza de Armas and San Pedro Market.
+Pickpockets in Cusco are the most common issue, especially in busy areas like the Plaza de Armas and San Pedro Market, and although not dangerous, it is super annoying having to deal with your insurance company if you lose anything.

-Staying safe in Plaza de Armas and other busy areas, keep your belongings close to minimize your risk of petty crime, use crossbody bags that zip up, and avoid displaying valuable items like flashy jewelry or expensive gadgets.
+Avoid being a target in Plaza de Armas and other busy areas by keeping your belongings close to minimize your risk, using crossbody bags that zip up, and avoiding displaying valuable items like flashy jewelry or expensive gadgets.

-Another thing to be aware of is unwanted attention, which can sometimes happen to solo female travelers.
+Another thing to be generally aware of is unwanted attention, which can sometimes happen to solo female travelers, although I did not experience this at all in Cusco.

 Staying Safe in Crowds and Markets